syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Getting-Started.md

 Also change the default namespace of service reference from "ServiceReference1" to "OlapManagerService", so that it will be easier to identify the OLAP service later.
 Finally, click **OK** to add the service reference.

-## Binding OLAP data to SfPivotGrid control
+## Binding OLAP data to Pivot Grid control

 ### Defining OlapReport and OlapDataManager through view model

 Right-click the project in the solution explorer and select **Add > New Item... > Class** to create a new class file.
 Then, name the class as *OlapViewModel* and click **OK**.

-The following code snippet illustrates how to define OlapDataManager and OlapReport for the SfPivotGrid control.
+The following code snippet illustrates how to define OlapDataManager and OlapReport for the Pivot Grid control.

 N> The `OlapDataChanged` event should be hooked before assigning the current report to OlapDataManager.